 It can be a little fiddly to get in at first.
 The first attempt took me about five minutes, but once it is in, you can’t feel it at all.
 This one (I don’t know if they all do) comes with an applicator to help you get it in, but to be honest, I found it more fiddly with that.
 I’ve used the Enna cup for two periods now, and not had a single leak.
 It’s also stopped that horrible sort of ‘dry’ feeling that tampons can give.
 To be honest, it’s made my periods even less hassle – I just stick it in and forget about it until later.

 They come in different sizes.
-Which one you need depends on your age and whether you have given birth.
+Which one you need depends on your age and whether you have given birth, but if you need any advice, Kate from Refined Prose has a great post about menstrual cups, which you can find by clicking here.
 They cost about £25 from Amazon, which is a bit of an investment to start with, but saves a fortune in the long term – and the environment.

 Modi Bodi Pants